 On January 10, 2018, British rock guitarist Edward "Fast Eddie" Clarke, best known for playing in Motörhead and Fastway, died at the age of 67.
 He was the last member of the "classic" Motörhead lineup to pass away, following the deaths of drummer Phil "Philthy Animal" Taylor in November of 2015 and iconic bassist/vocalist Lemmy Kilmister in December of the same year.

-Between 1977 and '82 this trio released five classic, bombastic, skull-crushingly loud studio albums: Motörhead, Overkill, Bomber, Ace of Spades, and Iron Fist.
-They also released one legendary live disc, No Sleep 'Til Hammersmith, which forever blurred the lines between old time rock 'n roll, heavy metal, and punk rock.
+Between 1977 and '82 this trio released five classic, bombastic, skull-crushingly loud studio albums: Motörhead, Overkill, Bomber, Ace of Spades, and Iron Fist, as well as one legendary live disc, No Sleep 'Til Hammersmith, forever blurring the lines between old time rock 'n roll, heavy metal, and punk rock.

-Many band members came and went throughout Motörhead's long and mostly-proud history.
-Lemmy was the only constant, but Clarke's death marked the closing of a major chapter in hard rock history.
-As a way to honor the memories of Lemmy, Fast Eddie, and Philthy, here are 25 fascinating facts about Britain's all-time loudest band!
+Many band members came and went throughout Motörhead's long and mostly-proud history, with Lemmy as the only constant.
+Clarke's death marks the closing of a major chapter in hard rock history, so as a way to honor the memories of Lemmy, Fast Eddie, and Philthy, here are 25 fascinating facts about Britain's all-time loudest band!

 1. The band's name came from a song Lemmy wrote while he was a member of the progressive rock band Hawkwind.
 "Motorhead" is a slang term for a "speed freak," or amphetamine user.
 Lemmy also considered calling the band "Bastard," but was told that they'd never get played on the BBC's "Top of the Pops" with that name.